Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 Now that we have some faces to work with, let's shift our thinking to objects, classes, and attributes.

-## Define a class with a class attribute
+## Define a class containing a class attribute

 It might be handy to know how many people the dataset contains faces for.
 Because the Olivetti Faces dataset provides 10 facial images for each person, you divide the total number of images by 10 to get a count of people.
 In the steps that follow, you will write a class named `mPerson` that represents a missing person.
 Then you will add  a class attribute that tells you how many people the dataset contains.